arvindmvepa/vessel-segmentation/README.md

 ## Setup

-I used python 2.7 for development and the network only has been tested for python 2.7.
+Python 2.7 was used for development and the network only has been tested for python 2.7.

 ## Installation

-Please install `cv2`, tensorflow 1.2, scikit-image, and statsmodels.
+Install `cv2`, tensorflow 1.2, scikit-image, and statsmodels.

 ### Data organization

-Please organize the data in your drive directory as follows:
+Organize the data in your drive directory as follows:

 ```
 drive